--1 ages the most common complaint you near norm passengers: 0 The bus does not come often enough 0 The bus is late/delayed 0 The bus is too hot 0 The bus stops are not safe ٥ The bus stop area is not comfortable to wait 0 The sidewalks to access the bus are in bad shape 0 The shelters/bus stops are in bad condition 0 The trip takes too long I La The bus stofon one 0 Other: This bus sound, Pa The shelters/bus stops are in bad condition The trip takes too long Other: This bus sound bad.
-The bus stop on one Side not the other

-- 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11,

-15, 54, 70, and 80?

-Comment Box: Weather, lighting, being left
+- 1) What is the most common complaint you hear from passengers? - The bus does not come often enough - The bus is late/delayed - The bus is too hot - The bus stops are not safe - o The bus stop area is not comfortable to wait - The sidewalks to access the bus are in bad shape - The shelters/bus stops are in bad condition The trip takes too long Other: This bus sound bad.
+The bus stopponone Side not the other - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
+Comment Box: Weather, lighting, being left - 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block): List 1, timepoints,

-at bus stop

-- 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-Deing on time not cancelling routes